bakiez/NetworkSecurityLab/Lab1/questions.md

 successfully observe and inject a signal only based on antenna gain.*

 Based on the use case of a garage door opener, we expect that the signal will have a range of approximally 15 meters.
-Especially because the signal might have same losses due to the window of the car and the garage deur it needs to go through.
+Especially because the signal might have same losses due to the window of the car and the garage door it needs to go through.